philpagel/debian-headless/README.md

 # Debian headless/remote installation

-I wanted to do a headless installation for a server – i.e. without any keyboard access or the chance to peek at a temporarily connected screen.
+I wanted to do a headless (remote) installation for a server – i.e. without any keyboard access or the chance to peek at a temporarily connected screen.
 I found plenty of information on the net but none of the tutorials really worked for me.
 Some included preseeding the image but failed to automatically start the installation without a key press, others seemed to customize a zillion things but ended up getting stuck in some error message or other.

 So I read my way through all of them and put together a slim working solution – at least working for me.
 So here is my minimal and lazy solution to Debian